Australian Army unit colour patches

 Since World War I, many units have used colour patches showing their relationships to units of earlier times.
 For example, railway operating units of both the First and Second World Wars displayed a diamond (or lozenge) shape in the purple of the engineers on a red square background.
 Wherever possible the features of modern colour patches also reflect relationships between current units and their antecedents from previous wars.
 For example, modern and historical artillery patches are red and blue, modern army aviation patches preserve the light blue background with red and blue vertical bands of their World War 1 antecedents, while modern engineer patches remain predominantly purple.
 Some modern units reflect that they are direct descendants of World War 1 and 2 units.
 For example, the 8th/7th Battalion, Royal Victoria Regiment of rural Victoria uses the white over red horizontal rectangular patch of the original 8th Battalion.
 The shapes, colours and embellishments of unit colour patches therefore not only identify individuals as members of units, but they can also reflect the story of the unit.

+In more modern times the first known example of a colour patch worn by Australian Army personnel was that of the Australian Army Fire Service (AFS).
+The patch was originally designed and worn by members of the Enoggera Fire Station (c.
+1980) and consisted of a blue roundel ring around a red circle in the centre.
+The words "Army Fire Service" emblazoned in the blue roundel and an image of the Royal Australian Engineer 'bomb' insignia in front of two crossed fire axes in centre circle.
+The badge was worn on the right sleeve, and whilst initially unofficial, it was quickly adopted by all other units of the Australian Army Fire Service, including being used as insignia on the doors of AFS vehicles.
+Over time the patch was modified several times, with the image below depicting the second generation, where the blue outer edge stitching was changed to gold.

-Modern unit colour patches are approximately 40 mm x 40 mm in size and use a large variety of colours and shapes to distinguish the units they represent while preserving links to patterns used by related units from earlier times.
+Nowadays modern unit colour patches are approximately 40 mm x 40 mm in size and use a large variety of colours and shapes to distinguish the units they represent while preserving links to patterns used by related units from earlier times.
 Unit colour patches are currently worn on the right side of the puggaree on the slouch hat in the Australian Army.